isel-leic-pc/s2122i-li51d-li51n/docs/1-threads-introduction.md

   - **Running** to **Ready**
     - This can happen in two situations:
-      - The running thread calls the operating system to voluntarily give away the owning CPU.
+      - The running thread calls the operating system to voluntarily give away (i.e. yield) the owning CPU.
 This is controlled by the code running in the thread, and therefore deterministic from a program view point.
       - The scheduler decides that the running thread should be replaced by another ready thread.
 This can happen because the running thread is owning a CPU for too long.
 This is an asynchronously event (e.g. occurring on a system timer interrupt handler) and therefore is completely non-deterministic from a program viewpoint.
 Namely, it can happen at any assembly instruction boundary, therefore _in the middle_ of an higher-level language statement.
     - When a thread goes from the **Running** state to the **Ready** state, then there is what is called a **context switch**: the context of the previously running thread is saved from the CPU into memory, and the context of the newly running thread is loaded from memory into the CPU.